PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 ### The default statement

 The examples we just illustrated pose an interesting question, *what if the values of $weekDay variable is not contained in our switch statement*?
-The **default** cluase exists just for and as the name implies it exists as *catch all* and is used like this
+The **default** clause exists just for and as the name implies it exists as *catch all* and is used like this

 ```powershell
 $weekDay = 100